YRuzik/MamaBella_ReactJS-Redux_Node-ExpressJS/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# NOTE
+# Before installing, read the text below

-## This project is still in development!
+## The project is finished!

+I have to finish the project and leave it in a slightly unfinished and raw state for some reason.

-To run the server part of the application, you need your own Postgresql database (I hope in the future I will be able to post my own, for the convenience of testing the project)!
-The configuration for using the database is at the following. ways:
+In order to try the project, you need to install the database attached to this project!
+(Any interface will do).
+The configuration for using the database is at the following ways:

 ### /node-server/DB/knexfile